 The day's shopping concludes at Alida's Fruits where I add Olathe sweet corn and Jonathan apples to my stash.
 Colorado peach salsa, fruit-flavored applesauces, ice cream toppings, jams, jellies and syrups - Alida's Fruits products make great gifts as well as supplies for the pantry.

 Those with less time find farmers' markets a great way to sample local fare during summer.
-On Thursday evenings, Grand Junction's Farmers' Market Festival (5-8:30pm; mid-June through mid-September) fills several downtown blocks with just picked produce, local products, and floral fantasies.
-Artisans, crafters, musicians, and wine and produce vendors gather for the Palisade Sunday Market (10am - 2pm; mid-June to mid-October).
+On Thursday evenings, Grand Junction's Farmers' Market Festival (5-8:30 p.m., mid-June through mid-September) fills several downtown blocks with just-picked produce, local products, and floral fantasies.
+Artisans, crafters, musicians, and wine and produce vendors gather for the Fruita Farmers' Market on Saturdays from 8:30 a.m. to 12:30 p.m., while Palisade hosts a Sunday Market from 10 a.m. - 2 p.m. mid-June to mid-October).

 Special events add fun and festivities to seasonal calendars.
-In May, the Fruit Loop Tour finds cyclists riding through Colorado's vineyards and blooming orchards.
 Palisade Peach Festival in August highlights the peak of the peach season with a pancake breakfast, parade, recipe contest, music, and of course a peach eating contest.
-Palisade's Riverbend Park fills to the brim for the Colorado Mountain Winefest.
-Winetastings, chef demonstrations, bike tour, live jazz, and grape stomp keep celebrants busy.
-Cross Orchards Historic Site salutes the area's early fruit growers during the annual Chatauqua.
+The third weekend in September, Riverbend Park fills to the brim for the Colorado Mountain Winefest.
+Winetastings, chef demonstrations, bike tours, live jazz, and grape stomp keep celebrants busy.
+Cross Orchards Historic Site salutes the area's early fruit growers during the annual Chautauqua.

-Cherries, peaches, apples, salsas, jams, and wines - the flavors of Colorado's Grand Valley linger long after each visit.
+Cherries, peaches, apples, salsas, jams, and wines - the flavors of Grand Junction linger long after each visit.